 6. I had many ups and downs during the months while the divorce was being finalized.
 Sometimes I felt horrible and sometimes hope returned.
 In “Spite of Catastrophe” is me dancing in spite of my world collapsing all around me.

-9. The last painting is 4x6 of a woman (who incidentally looks nothing like me) emerging from the shell of her warrior costume.
+9. The last painting is 4×6 of a woman (who incidentally looks nothing like me) emerging from the shell of her warrior costume.
 I called this one “No Cicadas” because I intended to paint cicadas into it, but didn’t.
-The bird again is freedom.
+The bird again is free.
 The roses are friendships and the mouths are possibilities of love.
 The rocks are peace and Zen.
 I made it through.

 I believe it was a little of both.

 DivorceForce: How important was art to you as you went through your divorce journey?

 Andrea Monroe: Painting grounded me and helped me get through my loneliness during the process.
 I guess when I paint I feel like I’m the hand of someone else, therefore I feel like someone is with me.